2023 Best Value Communication & Journalism Doctor's Degree Schools in the Southeast Region

 Top 10 Best Communication & Journalism Doctor's Degree Schools

 Our analysis found Liberty University to be the best value school for communication and journalism students who want to pursue a doctor’s degree in the Southeast Region .
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.

-Out of the 18 schools in the Southeast Region that were part of this year’s ranking, Georgia Institute of Technology - Main Campus landed the # 2 spot on the list.
-Located in the city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Georgia Institute of Technology - Main Campus is a great value for communication and journalism students working on their doctor’s degree.
+Located in the large city of Atlanta, Georgia Tech is a public school with a very large student population.

 The average tuition and fees for an out-of-state graduate students at Georgia Tech are $31,334 a year.